This policy was last updated on 8/23/2023.

 - Provide access (where appropriate) to other Springer Nature group content if you so request

 For this, the legal basis is Article 6 sec.
 1 sent.
 1 lit. b GDPR.
-The use of your personal data for behavioral advertising and profiling is done for the legitimate interest to improve your experience while using the website, Article 6 sec.
+The use of your personal data for behavioral advertising and profiling is done with consent, Article 6 sec.
 1 sent.
-1 lit. f GDPR.
+1 lit. a GDPR.

 You can object to the use of your personal data for direct marketing at any time.
 We will then refrain from any processing to the extent it is related to such purposes.
 You may opt-out of direct marketing via opt-out links in any marketing communication or via user profile pages on the website (where available).
 You can also inform us about your objection by contacting our Data Protection Office at email@example.com.